tzom/AHLF/README.md

 ## Input File

 AHLF accepts mgf-files.
-The provided **`example/example.mgf`** contains tandem spectra from: 10 phosphorylated peptides and 10 unphosphorylated peptides (in this particular order).
+The provided **`example/example.mgf`** contains ms/ms spectra from: 10 phosphorylated peptides and 10 unphosphorylated peptides (in this particular order).
 The example looks like this (initial ten lines):

 ```